Miorakely/papers2/journal.md

 # Introduction
-We acknowledge the ground breaking work of Allen et al but they have not answered the question of the secondary formation.
+We acknowledge the ground breaking work of Allen et al but they have not answered the question of the secondary particle formation.

+Allen et al describe the Aerosol Mass Spectrometer in their 2004 paper.